-Regular contributors must meet the minimum contribution requirement for the old-age pension (basic universal) or have paid 30 months of contributions in the last 36 months before the onset of disability.
+Regular contributors must have met the minimum contribution qualifying condition for the old-age pension (basic universal) or have paid 30 months of contributions in the last 36 months before death.

-Nonregular contributors must meet 50% of the minimum contribution requirement for the old-age pension (basic universal) or have paid 12 months of contributions in the 60 months before the onset of disability or have paid 18 months of contributions in the 36 months before the onset of disability.
+Nonregular contributors must meet 50% of the minimum contribution qualifying condition for the old-age pension (basic universal) or have paid 12 months of contributions in the last 60 months before death or have paid 18 months of contributions in the last 36 months before death.